sbin-github/sbin-public-cv.github.io/projects.md

 <br>
 CS570 - Artificial Intelligence and Machine Learning

-Traditional physics simulations such as MPM requires huge resource for its computation as it treats information from each point individually.
-We suggested a compressed and fast physics simulation based on deep learning with N2N learning and MSE + GAN loss.
-The model can generate whole sequence from a single frame input and more than 50 times faster than the baseline MPM method.
+Traditional physics simulations, such as MPM, require significant computational resources because they process information from each point individually.
+We proposed a compressed and accelerated physics simulation based on deep learning, utilizing N2N learning and a combination of MSE and GAN loss.
+Our model can generate an entire sequence from a single input frame and operates more than 50 times faster than the baseline MPM method.

-The network is leveraged to reconstruct physics from MSE loss, and GAN structure prevent collapse from repeated generation by preventing transition of the input distribution.
-Also, [CoordConv layer](https://arxiv.org/abs/1807.03247) was introduced to teach potentioal energy and could highly improve the result quality.
+The network utilizes MSE loss to reconstruct the underlying physics, while the GAN structure helps prevent collapse from repeated generation by maintaining the stability of the input distribution.
+Additionally, the [CoordConv layer](https://arxiv.org/abs/1807.03247) was introduced to model potential energy, which significantly enhances the quality of the results.
 <br>
 <!-- <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p> -->
 <!-- Remove above link if you don't want to attibute -->